causalClaims/causalClaims/index.md

 ---
 title: Causal Claims
 ---
-### Causal Medical Claims Identification and Related PICO Frame Extraction
+### Causal Medical Claims Identification and Related PIO Frame Extraction
 Welcome to the [SemEval](https://semeval.github.io/)-2023 Task 8

 ## Motivation
-Identification and automatic verification of medical claims from unstructured user generated text data is an onerous but essential step for various various decision making process - including but not limited to content moderation, insurance claim identification, identification of novel condition-treatment from scientiific litereture as well as hypothesis generation from clinical notes.
+Identification and automatic verification of medical claims from unstructured user-generated text data is an onerous but essential step for various decision-making processes.
+Some day-to-day tasks that can benefit from automatic claim identification are content moderation, insurance claim identification, and hypothesis generation from clinical notes.

-Towards building this capability, we propose following shared subtasks.
+Towards building this capability, we propose the following shared subtasks.

 ## Task description:

-Our shared task has two sub-tasks.
+SemEval-2023 task08 consists of two two sub-tasks.
 Subtask 1 focuses on the identification of causal claims in a provided multi (or single) sentence text snippet and subtask 2 focuses on the extraction of the PIO frame related to identified causal claim in the provided text snippet.
 More details on each subtask are provided below.

 ### Subtask 1: Causal claim identification:

 For the provided snippet of text, the first subtask aims to identify the span of text that is either a claim, experince or an expereince_based_claim.
 In experince, the post communicated something an individual's experience but is not making a claim yet.
 Whereas in experince_based_claim, the post makes a claim based on an individual's experince.
 And in Claim category, the post makes  a general claims.

 Following in an example for each category.
 - **Experince**: " I am left with headache after taking drug-B."
 - **Experince_based_claim**: " I am left with headache after taking drug-B and I recently read few posts mentioning the same."
-- **Claim**: " I have seen a lot of literature reporting that Drug-A doesn't work for Condition-B."
+- **Claim**: " I have read literature reporting that Drug-A doesn't work for Condition-B."

 Participants can work on it at sentence level and try to classify sentences in one of the given classes but many times claim (or other class) is just a part of the sentence.
 But this maybe only a baseline as in many examples only a part of sentence is annotated as one of these category.
 Please check the  image below for more clarity.